abstractiondev/iostest/CommonLib/README.txt

 - How about some other calling convention, or error reporting or any other aspect-type behaviour?
 - Do open the CommonLibGenerator_v1_0.tt file; how difficult you think the modification would be, in case you needed to modify it?

 As a disclaimer; the toolset is fully intellisense supported currently in T4 (that is the .tt file) modifications in Visual Studio.
-MonoDevelop has this feature currently in requested list (not by me even) and it should appear there eventually.
+MonoDevelop has this feature currently in requested list and it should appear there eventually.